mpokorny/hyperion/README.md

 ### gridder

 This application will implement a gridding code using A-projection and W-projection, with the possible extensions of FFT/IFFT and de-gridding.
 It is intended to measure the performance of algorithms implemented using *Legion* for the gridding of visibility data, as would be needed by currently planned radio telescope arrays.
 The algorithms should be very close to what would be expected to be required for a real instrument, and should not contain any computationally significant shortcuts or workarounds.
-Eventually, it is expected that alternative implementations for leaf tasks using *OpenMP*, *Kokkos* or the like will be implemented, for execution on both CPUs and GPUs (and possibly FPGAs, should *Legion* support it).

 `gridder` is a work in progress, and is not yet functional.